 Sterilize your equipment

-The most common preventative measures against contamination is sterilization.
+The most common preventative measures against contamination in the lab is sterilization.
 Autoclaving, which involves applying intense heat and pressure, is used in most labs to clean equipment and consumables.
 When autoclaving, don’t forget to use containers that are specialized for the elevated heat and pressure of autoclave cycles; polypropylene is usually a suitable material for autoclave bins, while Pyrex glass and metal can also be autoclaved without breaking or warping.
 For all containers, remember to apply labels to that won’t fail under the extreme temperatures and pressure of the cycle you’re using, and that are appropriate for the surface of your containers (applying a thermal-transfer printout will also give you the greatest resistance against smudging caused by heat).

 Sterilization should occur frequently at the bench as well.
 A 70% solution of ethanol, sprayed over your bench or inside your biosafety cabinet, will remove almost all bacterial and fungal contaminants, while using a diluted concentration of bleach will disinfect just as effectively.
 When cleaning consumables and equipment prior to placing them in a biosafety cabinet, make sure you give a few minutes to off-gas them, as ethanol can still linger in the air.
 Here, chemical-resistant labels will ensure they stay affixed when coated with the sterilizing agent and using a thermal-transfer printout will resist the smudging that comes with exposure to ethanol and bleach.